Ladder99/ladder99/docs/source/getting-started.rst

 Viewing the dashboard
 =========================

-Now you should be able to view a dashboard in your browser at http://raspberrypi.local:3003.
+Now you should be able to view a dashboard in your browser at e.g. http://raspberrypi.local:3003.
 The default username/password is admin/admin - you'll be asked to change the password.

+.. or did we specify the pw in the .env file?

 .. image:: _images/grafana.jpg